cypheron/xna_rpkgman/README.md

 2. Build Docker container with: `docker build -t xna_rpkgman .`
 3. Run Docker container with: `docker run -d -p <myport>:<myport> xna_rpkgman:latest`

-Note: For <myport> you need to insert the port number set for 'myport' in `config.json`.
-For the default port the command would be `docker run -d -p <myport>:<myport> xna_rpkgman:latest`.
+Note: <myport> corresponds to 'myport' in `config.json`.
+For the default port the command would be `docker run -d -p 9999:9999 xna_rpkgman:latest`.

 ### Credits
 All credit goes to **flatz** for creating the [Remote Package Installer](https://github.com/flatz/ps4_remote_pkg_installer)!